qifeng86/qifeng-homework4/README.md

 # Features
 1. This web application comes with resposnsive design and styling by utilizing bootstrap.
 2. It also utilizes browser APIs.
+3. Utilize local storage in browswer for high score ranking.